ocean-mapping-group/ocean-mapping-group.github.io/plot/plotDump.md

 4.  **Parameter Selection (X-axis, if `-xplot`):** If `-xplot` is enabled, it presents the same menu and prompts for the parameter to plot on the X-axis.
 5.  **Filtering (`-dofilt`):** If `-dofilt` is enabled, it asks the user if they want to filter the current time series and applies a boxcar filter with `filtlen`.
 6.  **Continue Plotting:** After plotting one line in a subplot, it asks if the user wants to plot another line in the same subplot.

-## Data Structure
-The input ASCII files are expected to contain 56 columns of float values, where each row represents a time step and each column a different parameter.
-The first column (`values[0]`) is always assumed to be time.

 ## How It Works
 1.  **Initialization:** Parses command-line arguments to set plotting options, input file names, and ranges.
 Initializes a `plotlib` PostScript output (`plot.meta`).